 Winding throughout the property, nature trails connect La Selva Ecolodge with the magnificent forests that surround it.
 With ample space to explore some of the most impressive unseen areas of the Amazon, La Selva also has plenty of open-air wildlife viewing areas - perfect for an armchair Amazon safari.

 For the adventurous and the daring, there’s a jumping board to swim in the lagoon.
-For those seeking tranquillity and relaxation, make the most of the intimate spa treatments that take place on the open-air pavilion with the peaceful sounds of the forest and natural waters below.
+For those seeking tranquility and relaxation, make the most of the intimate spa treatments that take place on the open-air pavilion with the peaceful sounds of the forest and natural waters below.

 Much of the lodge is open-air and lends itself perfectly to the uninterrupted surroundings of an uninterrupted natural paradise.
 Sundowners on the fully-stocked bar overlooking the lake are a perfect way to see in the evening before heading out on night-time treks or simply relaxing in spacious high-ceiling suites.